routray-sabyasachhi/JAVA-Stack-Development/Java/Basics/Basics.md

 # Java Basics

 This file is a step-by-step beginner guide for Java.
-It starts from installing the JDK and ends with writing, compiling, running, and understanding basic Java programs.
+It starts from installing the JDK and continues through writing, compiling, running, variables, data types, ASCII basics, type casting, operators, BODMAS, input, control statements, arrays, strings, methods, constructors, object references, and beginner practice programs.

 ## 1. What Is Java?